Richemont still upbeat, says Asia demand solid

-ZURICH (Reuters) - Richemont CFR.VX, the world’s second largest luxury goods group, confirmed a bullish outlook on Wednesday, saying sales continued to be healthy, including in Asia, a particular concern for the luxury industry given cooling growth there.
+ZURICH, Sept 5 (Reuters) - Richemont, the world’s second largest luxury goods group, confirmed a bullish outlook on Wednesday, saying sales continued to be healthy, including in Asia, a particular concern for the luxury industry given cooling growth there.

 Sales for the five months to the end of August rose 23 percent on a reported basis - down from 24 percent for the first four months - and 13 percent in constant currencies.